 Initiation of Coverage

-In this report, the analyst gives a recommendation on the stock for the first time.
+In this report, the analyst recommends the stock for the first time.

 This report includes incorporating the changes in initiation reports to include the latest earnings.

-To change the recommendation on the stock for any macro or microeconomic changes happened recently.
+To change the recommendation on the stock for any macro or microeconomic changes that happened recently.

 Skills Required in an Equity Research Analyst

-The gist of work done by equity research analysts is ‘fundamental analysis’.
-It includes detail analysis of financial statements, financial modeling, analyzing various ratios, valuation, forecasting financials, preparing earnings estimates and drafting detailed reports on the particular company.
-Hence, an equity analyst is required to possess the following skills to excel in his career.
+The list of work done by equity research analysts is ‘fundamental analysis.’
+It includes a detailed analysis of financial statements, financial modeling, analyzing various ratios, valuation, forecasting financials, preparing earnings estimates, and drafting detailed reports on the particular company.
+Hence, an equity analyst job requires to possess the following skills to excel in his career.